mmguero/cleanvid/README.md

 You can then use your favorite media player to play the cleaned video file together with the cleaned subtitles.

+As an alternative to creating a new video file, cleanvid can create a simple EDL file (see the [mplayer](http://www.mplayerhq.hu/DOCS/HTML/en/edl.html) or KODI [documentation](https://kodi.wiki/view/Edit_decision_list)) or a custom JSON definition file for [PlexAutoSkip](https://github.com/mdhiggins/PlexAutoSkip).

 **cleanvid** is part of a family of projects with similar goals:

 * 📼 [cleanvid](https://github.com/mmguero/cleanvid) for video files